Image Collection: Allergic Skin Disorders

 - Vascular, Lymphatic and Systemic Conditions (48)

 Get the Latest health and medical information delivered direct to your inbox!

-Eczema: A particular type of inflammatory reaction of the skin in which there are typically vesicles (tiny blister-like raised areas) in the first stage followed by erythema (reddening), edema (swelling), papules (bumps), and crusting of the skin followed, finally, by lichenification (thickening) and scaling of the skin.
+Eczema (dermatitis): A particular type of inflammatory reaction of the skin in which there is erythema (reddening), edema (swelling), papules (bumps), and crusting of the skin followed, finally, by lichenification (thickening) and scaling of the skin.
 Eczema characteristically causes itching and burning of the skin.

 There are numerous types of eczema, including:

 - Atopic dermatitis -- a chronic skin disease characterized by itchy, inflamed skin

 - Irritant contact eczema -- a localized reaction that includes redness, itching, and burning where the skin has come into contact with an irritant such as an acid, a cleaning agent, or other chemical